pschool-in/curriculum/content/grammar/new-topics/nouns-4.md

 ```
 Curiosity killed the *cat*.
 A *dove* is a symbol of peace.
-Owning two *cars* is a luxuary..
+Owning two *cars* is a luxury..
-Your story needs more *excitment*.
+Your story needs more *excitement*.
 The math *formula* is stored in your memory.
 ```